-Scheduled maintenance occurs every 2nd and 4th Tuesday of each month from 12:00pm to 1:00pm.
+Scheduled maintenance occurs every Tuesday from 12:00pm to 4:00pm.
 To the maximum extent possible, installation of service, application, and security updates will be performed during scheduled maintenance.

 Unscheduled maintenance tasks that require service downtime will be announced as soon as possible on the Alerts and Outages page.

 Change notification: ITS will notify customers using the Alerts and Outages page of service availability and service delivery issues for Campus RHNS.
 ITS staff will announce the availability of major updates by sending e-mail to firstname.lastname@example.org.

 Subscribers of the service and identified owners/administrators agree to be aware of and adhere to the university's Acceptable Use Policy.

 Campus Red Hat Satellite Network (RHNS) Subscribers agree to: